WeblateOrg/weblate/docs/admin/checks.rst

 Fine tuning existing checks
 +++++++++++++++++++++++++++

-You can fine tune checks for each source strings or in the :ref:`component` (:guilabel:`Quality checks flags`), here is current list of flags accepted:
+You can fine tune checks for each source string (in source strings review) or in the :ref:`component` (:guilabel:`Quality checks flags`), here is current list of flags accepted:

 ``rst-text``
     Treat text as RST document, affects :ref:`check-same`.